-Humanity in Action is pleased to announce the participants in the first annual “EUTRA: European Transitions from Dictatorship to Democracy in the Late 1980s” in Berlin, Germany.
+Humanity in Action is pleased to announce the participants in the second “EUTRA: European Transitions from Dictatorship to Democracy in the Late 1980s” in Berlin, Germany.

 This 10-day forum brings together 14 participants from over 10 European countries to participate in an interactive workshop focused on the political transitions in the late 1980s in Europe and its repercussions.

 During the workshop, participants share their experiences and discussed with eyewitnesses and experts and play a regime change simulation that is based in a fictitious country transitioning from dictatorship to democracy.

 This program is generously supported by the EU Lifelong Learning Program Grundtvig Workshop no. 2012-1-DE2-GRU13-11280

 - Ozturk Kart, Turkey

 - Morten Velsing Nielsen, Denmark (2010 Copenhagen Fellowship)

 - Andreas Sampson, Denmark (2007 Copenhagen Fellowship)